Types of Emergencies

 • Seek and assist any disabled persons in evacuating the building.
 Evacu-Trac chairs are located on the second floor of each building, generally next to the elevators.

-• Once outside, move to an open area at least 500 feet away from the crash site and debris.
+• Move to an open area at least 500 feet away from the crash site and debris, following the building evacuation plan to an evacuation point.

 • Keep roadways and walkways clear for emergency vehicles.